epic-open-source/seismometer/docs/user_guide/index.rst

 model's predicted probability.
-Points above the y=x line indicate that a model is overconfident in its predictions (meaning that it identifies more positive cases than exist), and points below the y=x line indicate that a model is underconfident in its predictions (it identifies fewer positive cases than exist).
+Points above the y=x line indicate that a model is overconfident in its predictions (meaning that it identifies more positive cases than exist), and points below the y=x line indicate that a model is under-confident in its predictions (it identifies fewer positive cases than exist).

 Note the following when using a calibration curve, particularly with a